 The Power of Gratitude in Recovery

 Gratitude is not just when someone did a good thing for you, it's not just learning how to give thanks.
-It is your capability to appreciate life from within, even while recovering from addiction.
+It is your capability to appreciate life from within, even while recovering from substance use disorder.
 Learning how to incorporate gratitude into your life can help you maintain a positive mindset.

 How to Practice Gratitude?